Verbal Reasoning MCAT

 - Biological Sciences: It evaluates your knowledge in the subjects of biology and organic chemistry.

 If you want to get information about these test sections in detail, you may consult the webpage https://www.aamc.org/students/download/63060/data/mcatessentials.pdf.
-Talking specifically about the Verbal Reasoning MCAT, it entails 40 multiple-choice questions and the total time allotted to this test section is one hour.
+Talking specifically about the Verbal Reasoning test, it entails 40 multiple-choice questions and the total time allotted to this test section is one hour.
 It assesses your ability to comprehend, evaluate and apply the given information that is related to the Humanities, Social Sciences and Natural Sciences.
 There are seven passages in total and they are of 600 words, approximately.
 Each passage comprises 5-7 multiple-choice questions.
 You cannot reach the correct answer to a question unless you understand, evaluate and apply the situations to real life.
-The following aspects are involved in answering the questions from this section of MCAT:
+The following aspects are involved in answering the questions from this section of the test:

 Comprehension of a Passage